 No Substantial Change from Previous Analysis: The proposed Project would consist of the annexation of 144.8 acres into the City of Chino boundaries.
-No development or construction would be authorized with approval of the Project; however, the Annexation Area could be developed with residential land uses in the future as planned by the GPU, and as allowed by existing San Bernardino County land use regulations.
-Potential future construction activities within the Annexation Area would be subject to applicable State regulations designed to minimize air pollutants associated with construction activities, which in turn also serve to reduce energy consumption.
+No development would be authorized with approval of the Project; however, the Annexation Area is expected to be developed with residential land uses in the future as planned by the GPU and allowed by the Site's existing San Bernardino County General Plan land use designations.
+Future construction activities within the Annexation Area would be subject to applicable State regulations designed to minimize air pollutants associated with construction activities, which in turn also serve to reduce energy consumption.
 For example, California Code of Regulations (CCR) Title 13, Motor Vehicles, section 2449(d)(3), Idling, limits idling times of construction vehicles to no more than five minutes, thereby precluding unnecessary and wasteful consumption of fuel due to unproductive idling of construction equipment.
-Additionally, potential future development within the Annexation Area would be subject to the 2019 Title 24 Standards (or applicable Title 24 Standards in effect at the time of building permit issuance), which requires, among other things, contemporary design features such as photovoltaic systems or renewable energy for new homes.
-Notwithstanding, because the Project would not result in any new development that isn't already planned or permitted under existing conditions, there are no components of the proposed Project that would result in environmental impacts due to wasteful, inefficient, or unnecessary consumption of energy resources.
+Additionally, future development within the Annexation Area would be subject to the 2019 Title 24 Standards (or applicable Title 24 Standards in effect at the time of building permit issuance), which requires, among other things, contemporary design features such as photovoltaic systems or renewable energy for new homes.
+Notwithstanding, because the Project would not result in any new development that isn't already allowed under existing conditions, there are no components of the proposed Project that would result in environmental impacts due to wasteful, inefficient, or unnecessary consumption of energy resources.
 Impacts would be less than significant.
 Therefore, the Project would not result in any new significant impacts not already analyzed in the GPU EIR or increase the severity of a significant impact as previously identified and analyzed in the GPU EIR.